 It’s called hypothyroidism, and it may be what’s behind your adult acne.

-The thyroid gland is one of the most important organs in the entire body, and there is solid, research-based evidence that an underactive thyroid can lead to a wide array of unhealthy consequences, including acne.
+The thyroid gland is one of the most important organs in the entire body, and there is solid, research-based evidence that an underactive thyroid can lead to a wide array of unhealthy consequences, including acne and neck pimples.
+I cover this in depth in the “Thyroid Protocol” section of the Unmaksing Acne resource guide.

 Are you dealing with stubborn acne that won’t seem to go away no matter what you do?
 Is your skin dry or pale?
 Do you feel tired or cold frequently?
 Do you get enough iodine in your diet?